symfony/symfony-docs/serializer.rst

 Metadata used by the Serializer component such as groups can be cached to enhance application performance.
-By default, the serializer uses the ``cache.system`` cache pool which is configured using the :ref:`cache.system <reference-cache-systen>` option.
+By default, the serializer uses the ``cache.system`` cache pool which is configured using the :ref:`cache.system <reference-cache-system>` option.

 Enabling a Name Converter